-By assuming that the WCEC remains constant, one ignores the fact that the WCEC reduces with frequency, which results in overestimations of the WCET.
 Figure 1 depicts results for the C-lab real-time benchmark fft, where the actual WCEC for a system with a memory hierarchy is compared to a constant WCEC.
 The WCEC for the benchmark was calculated for a simple in-order pipeline with instruction and data caches.
 In this example, it is assumed that the memory access latency is constant.
 Figure 1 illustrates that the number of WCEC increases proportionally with the processor frequency.
 This results from an increasing number of wait cycles for a constant time memory latency as the frequency increases.
 The slope of the actual WCEC depends on the number of accesses to main memory (and the latency to frequency ratio).
 Hence, the slope depends on the number of misses in the instruction and data caches combined.
-Therefore, the accuracy of paradigms that measure the worst-case behavior of the instruction and data caches not only control the accuracy of the WCEC, but also affect the accuracy by which the WCEC can be scaled with frequency.
+Therefore, the accuracy of paradigms that measure the worst-case behavior of the instruction and data caches not only control the accuracy of the WCEC, but they also affect the accuracy by which the WCEC can be scaled with frequency.
 Figure 2 depicts the equivalent WCET to the two WCEC curves in Figure 1.
-The actual WCET depicted indicates the assumption of a constant WCEC, independent of frequency modulations, result in considerable overestimations of the WCET.
+The actual WCET depicted indicates the assumption of a constant WCEC independent of frequency modulations result in considerable overestimations of the WCET.

 The objective of the work described in this paper is to accurately model the actual WCEC and, thereby, the actual WCET of real-time tasks.
 We derive a parametric frequency model for this purpose.
 The model provides WCET bounds that remain tight and accurate throughout any frequency range.
-The parametric model complements real-time systems employing a DVS-base scheduling scheme and it is paramount to achieving higher energy savings.
-Ignoring the change in WCEC with frequency results in considerably smaller energy savings.
+The parametric model complements real-time systems employing a DVS-base scheduling scheme, and it is paramount to achieving higher power savings.
+Ignoring the change in WCEC with frequency results in considerably smaller power savings.